 Tell the class: It's not OK if someone pressurises you into doing something you're not comfortable with.
 It's also illegal to have, share or send any sexual photos of someone who's under 18 - including images of yourself; all children and young people have the right to say no. Remember that you can lose control of an image once it's online, and it could be shared with others.
 Sometimes saying no can be difficult, particularly if the other person is a friend.
-To help, for children over 14, you could download the free app from Childline called Zipit which has light hearted memes and gifs specifically designed to help you say no and change the subject by using humour.
+To help, for children over 14, you could download the free app from Childline called Zipit which has Lighthearted memes and GIFs specifically designed to help you say no and change the subject by using humour.
 Childline and the Internet Watch Foundation (IWF) can also help to remove an intimate image which has been shared online.
-This can also be reported by using the CEOP button.
-Children under 12 should visit the Buddy Zone section of the Childline website: www.childline.org.uk/toolbox/buddy-zone
+This can also be reported by using the CEOP button or by using the Report Remove tool on the Childline website: childline.org.uk/info-advice/bullying-abuse-safety/online-mobile-safety/remove-nude-image-shared-online/